 Students will not be required, as part of the school program or District curriculum, to submit to or participate in any survey, analysis, or evaluation that reveals information of a personal nature in accordance with Board policy and Federal guidelines.

-Depending on the type of testing and specific information requested, parent (or student) consent might need to be obtained.
-Rogers City Area School will not violate the rights of consent and privacy of a student participating in any form of evaluation.
-College entrance testing information can be obtained from the Guidance Office.
+Depending on the type of testing and specific information requested, parent consent may be required.
+Rogers City Area Schools will not violate the rights of consent and privacy of a student participating in any form of evaluation.